scaling sustainable Anodes for efficIent water ElectroLysis

 3. Externally validating these prototypes as a prelude to the potential commercial exploitation of this invention.

 ARIEL will further assess the sensitivity of the different parts of the process on reliability.
-Additionally, we will perform scale-informed technoeconomic and lifecycle analysis to evaluate different exploitation schemes.
+Additionally, the project will perform scale-informed technoeconomic and lifecycle analysis to evaluate different exploitation schemes.

 Financiële details & Tijdlijn